dainiusjocas/lucene-grep/README.md

 ## Features

 - Supports Lucene query syntax as described [here](https://lucene.apache.org/core/2_9_4/queryparsersyntax.html)
-- Multipline queries can be provided
+- Multiple queries can be provided
 - Queries can be loaded from a file
 - Supports Lucene text analysis configuration for:
   - char filters